Be Right There

-"Be Right There" is a song recorded by producers Diplo and Sleepy Tom, featuring uncredited vocals from Priscilla Renea (Now known as "Muni Long").
+"Be Right There" is a song recorded by producers Diplo and Sleepy Tom, featuring uncredited vocals from Priscilla Renea (now known professionally as Muni Long).
 It incorporates lyrics from the 1992 song "Don't Walk Away" by Jade.
 The song was also featured in the Chinese-French action-adventure film The Warriors Gate and in the soundtrack of the 2016 video game Forza Horizon 3.

 Music video

 The song's accompanying music video premiered on December 15, 2015, on Mad Decent's YouTube account.